 When we call the dispatch method, the useReducer hook will perform an action based on the type that our method receives in its action argument.

-Here is how the context API used in notes app we did previously.
+Here is how the context API used in the notes app we did previously.

 This is how context implement using createContext method in react.
 And add the value prop to the provider component.